greergillies/visualization/02_activities/assignments/assignment_3_pythong_graph.md

     > What aspects of design did you consider when making your visualization?
 How did you apply them?
 With what elements of your plots?

-    I decided on a bar graph because I had frequency data grouped into discrete categories.
+    I used a line graph because I was showing changes over time, and since I had two other grouping variables I wanted to look at (education and immigration status) I used multiple plots (split by education), so I used the relplot from the seaborn package.
+I made sure the sub-plots were in the correct order (education level) using col_order.
+I changed the labels on the sub-plots and added a general title.

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?

-    They're not really reproducible unless you go into excel and create the graphs again (though I do provide the summary data).
+    The code just needs to be re-run, the graphs are 100% reproducible.

     > How did you ensure that your data visualization is accessible?

-    I used a sans-serif font, and to differentiate between the main grouping variable I used a pattern rather than colour.
-I did use color to highlight which other categories I would be further exploring, so I chose colors that are color-blind friendly.
+    I used a sans-serif font, and I used both a color and a line pattern to distinguish different groups.
+I did both because there were 5 groups, so adding more features (color + line type) to look for can be helpful.

     > Who are the individuals and communities who might be impacted by your visualization?

-    People who want to know what diseases are most common in Toronto and if there were any outbreaks of certain diseases in the past two years.
+    People who are interested in or might be impacted by pay discrepancies in the workplace.

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?

-    I did not show the rates of every disease in the database because there were too many to fit on on page.
-So, I chose the most prevalent diseases, since those should be of interest to the general public.
+    I only looked at the past 10 years of data, and I only looked at a certain age group.
+This was partially done becuase the data file itself was not very clear (multiple age categories all overlapped) but also because I only wanted to examine only some of the included variables so the visualization would be interpretable.

     > What ‘underwater labour’ contributed to your final data visualization product?

-    The doctors/nurses/lab workers who did all the tests/diagnostics.
-I'm not sure how the data is actually collected, but there would have to be someone/a team of people who collect the disease prevalence data from different hospitals in Toronto.
-There is another team of people who work for the city who compile the data and make the final spreadsheet.
+    The dataset was from StatsCan, but the link to the original source did not work.
+The data appears to be from the Labor Force Survey.
+There were employees of StatsCan who did the survey in person or over the phone (most respondents filled it out online).
+The data was cleaned and analysed by employees of StatsCan, and was then uploaded into a publicly available repository.

 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**